isabella232/sign-integrations.en/help/workday/quick-start.md

 Adobe Sign is the integration partner, and should be contacted if the integration is failing to obtain signatures, or if notification of pending signatures fails.

-Adobe Sign Customers should contact their Customer Success Manager (CSM) for support.
-Alternatively, Adobe Technical Support can be reached by phone: 1-866-318-4100, wait for product list then enter: 4 and then 2 (as prompted).
+Adobe Sign Customers should contact their Customer Success Manager for support.
+Alternatively, [!UICONTROL Adobe Technical Support] can be reached by phone: 1-866-318-4100, wait for product list then enter: 4 and then 2 (as prompted).

 * [Adding Adobe Text Tags to Documents](https://adobe.com/go/adobesign_text_tag_guide)